PhilD001/biomechZoo/readme.md

 - Development of a python-based version of biomechZoo
 - Addition of analysis tools for specialized analyses

+## Citation

+If the biomechZoo toolbox was useful for your work, plase cite us:
+Dixon PC, Loh JJ, Michaud-Paquette Y, Pearsall DJ. biomechZoo: An open-source toolbox for the processing, analysis, and visualization of biomechanical movement data, Computer Methods and Programs in Biomedicine, Volume 140, 2017, Pages 1-10, https://doi.org/10.1016/j.cmpb.2016.11.007.

 ## Contact:
 philippe dot dixon at gmail dot com